attending-conferences/attending-conferences.github.io/index.md

 # About

-In this [1st GLBIO workshop](glbio24.html) will be an interactive half-day session we plan to conduct several activities in an effort to acclimate students who may not have attended in-person conferences to the academic meeting environment.
+Our [first GLBIO workshop](glbio24.html) will be an interactive half-day session we plan to conduct several activities in an effort to acclimate students who may not have attended in-person conferences to the academic meeting environment.
 While the discussions will be geared toward first-time attendees,